-I classify myself as an “advanced amateur” photographer.
-This is after many humbling experiences in both the amateur and professional arenas.
+As a photographer I self-classify as an “advanced amateur”.
+This is after humbling experiences dabbling in professional photography.
 Still, I love photography and have for a long time.
 My current focus is gallery exhibitions and print photography.
 My home gallery is the Arts League of Lowell.
-Street photography is the genre that I have settled upon after a lot of experimenting.
+Street photography is the genre that I have come to love.
 I combine street photography with bicycle touring, business travel, and vacation travel.
 Photo hikes in Boston are a major source of subject matter.

 My bicycle touring blog is Edek’s Attic.